Data & maps

 What we use EJ references for

-• Design benefits and mitigations early (not as a checkbox)
+• Plan benefits and mitigations early.

-• Anticipate permitting and public meeting dynamics
+• Anticipate permits and public meetings.

 Quick links (PDF)